hrosicka/GuessMyNumber/README.md

-# Tutorial: "Guess My Number" Game in Go (For Complete Beginners)
+# 🎲 Tutorial: "Guess My Number" Game in Go (For Complete Beginners) 🎲

-Welcome to this tutorial that will guide you through the basics of the Go programming language by creating a simple number guessing game.
+Welcome, brave explorer! 🚀
-Go is a modern, compiled programming language designed at Google.
+Ever wondered what Go is and how to have fun with it?
+Let’s learn the basics by creating a simple number guessing game.
-It's known for its simplicity, efficiency, and strong support for concurrent programming.
+Go is a modern language created at Google – it’s fast, friendly, and (almost) never bites. 🐶

-## What will you learn?
+## 🧐 What will you learn?

-During this tutorial, you will become familiar with the following Go language concepts:
+In this tutorial, you'll become a Go wizard 🧙‍♂️ by mastering:

 * Basic structure of a Go program (`package main`, `import`, `func main`).
 * Importing packages (`fmt`, `math/rand`, `os`, `strconv`, `strings`, `time`).